singnet/celebrity-gan/README.md

 This service uses convolutional neural networks to generate an imaginary celebrity using a random seed.

 This repository was forked from [tkarras/progressive_growing_of_gans](https://github.com/tkarras/progressive_growing_of_gans).
-The original code and its integration into the SingularityNET both use Python 3.
+The original code and its integration into the SingularityNET both use Python 3. **This repository uses [GIT LFS](https://git-lfs.github.com/) to store the weights of the pre-trained neural network.
+Make sure to install it before cloning the repository.**

 Refer to:
 - [The User's Guide](https://singnet.github.io/celebrity-gan-service/): for information about how to use this code as a SingularityNET service;